ajinkyakolhe112/0---Year-of-Grand-Mastering-Kaggle---Certifications/README.md

 ### (Pivot to Projects) Projects -> Applications for a Industry
-- Interesting industries as application
+- Studying Industries as application of Artificial Intelligence.
+(Interesting, Relevant for Future industries)
+  - I also love **Video Games**.
+Any application in video game building pipeline.
+Found out in further research, Video Game Industry is bigger than Books + Movies + Tv Series + Music.
+  - **Augmented Reality**.
+AR Glasses in less than 50k, cheaper than smartphone & TV.
-- I love books.
+  - I love **books**.
 So projects / industries around books would be - Book to Illustrated Images or Book's adaption to Film / Tv Series.

-- I also love video games.
-Any application in video game building pipeline
-  - Found out in further research, Video Game Industry is bigger than Books + Movies + Tv Series + Music.
+- Learning `Unreal Engine 5` for `Video Games`
+  - [ ] Future: Build `Video Game` for `Mahabharat`
+  - [ ] Future: Build `Video Game` like `Age of Empires for India`
+- Studying `Screenplays`
+  - I have loved `Dune`.
+So studied `Screenplay` of Dune as well
+  - For `Film making of Harry Potter`
 - `Harry Potter` - immersive book or video game or a film

-- `Unreal Engine 5` for `Video Games`
-- `Screenplays` for `Film making of Harry Potter`
-- I have loved `Dune` too.
-So studied `Screenplay` of Dune as well
-- `Mahabharat Video Game`
-- Researching `Mahabharat`
-- Reading `Harry Potter series`
+### Certifications
+- [ ] Tensorflow Certification Exam (Failed)
+- [x] Google Cloud Data Engineer Certification (Passed)
+- [x] Google Cloud Architect Certification     (Passed)

 ### Corporate Trainings
 1. Data Engineering for `MTech Students` for `LTI Mindtree`